Ju57iCe/cpp-by-examples/README.md

 **Travis status** [![Build Status](https://travis-ci.org/Ju57iCe/cpp-by-examples.svg?branch=master)](https://travis-ci.org/Ju57iCe/cpp-by-examples)

-The purpose of this repoository is to illustrate how the C++ language has changed over the years and to demonstrate the newly added features in each standard.
+The purpose of this repository is to illustrate how the C++ language has changed over the years and to demonstrate the newly added features in each standard.

 ## C++11 features